Earn While You Reveal: Private Set Intersection that Rewards Participants: Other Subroutines Used in

-In this section, we present an extension of \zspa, called \zspaa which lets a (trusted) third-party auditor, \aud, help identify misbehaving clients in the \zspa and generate a vector of random polynomials.
 Informally, \zspaa requires that misbehaving parties are always detected, except with a negligible probability. \aud of this protocol will be invoked by \withFai when \withFai's smart contract detects that a combination of the messages sent by the clients is not well-formed.
 Later, in \withFai's proof, we will show that even a \emph{semi-honest} \aud who observes all messages that clients send to \withFai's smart contracts, cannot learn anything about their set elements.
 We present \zspaa in Figure \ref{fig:arbiter}.

 \begin{theorem} If \zspa is secure, $\mathtt{H}$ is second-preimage resistant, and the correctness of $\mathtt{PRF}$, $\mathtt{H}$, and Merkle tree holds, then \zspaa securely computes $f^{\st \zspaa}$ in the presence of $m-1 $ malicious adversaries. \end{theorem}